sayolove/ngu-guide/src/content/docs/en/chapters/chapter-7.md

 - BEUCBlock / BEUCDay: see above sections, resume 24h RB’s after
 - v2: Fight uses specials more often, new special reverses health regen (essentially a bleed)
     - Drops: Credit Card is good for gold and E/M bars, Tentacle is good for Hacks/R3 bars
-    - Post-v2: v2 to v3 is the longest part of the chat, expect around 3 weeks of 24h RB’s
+    - Post-v2: v2 to v3 is the longest part of the chapter, expect around 3 weeks of 24h RB’s
 - v3: Fight adds mind control (2s paralyze).
 Blocking during will block the entire paralyze time
     - Drops: Skip Card is great for Wish/NGUs, Antennae is great for Hacks
 - Rad LRB: In the rebirth after your first v3 kill, use E/M/R3 beta pots and LRB until Rad max
     - Rad DC is very low, making sniping not worth the effort, so LRB gets to idle stats faster
     - If you do decide to snipe, put the Mixtape in daycare to get the Evil Acc set bonus
     - Stay in LRB until Rad max, then once gear is boosted, start RadDay (Hackday)
-- Post-RadDay: Resume 24H rebirths, spend all EXP on Adventure Power until v4
+- Post-RadDay: Resume 24H rebirths, **spend all EXP on Adventure Power until v4**
     - Keep doing 24H rbs until you can reach Boss 290 and 50 sept (5e25) power, then LRB
 - v4 LRB: Pop E/M/R3 betas and push to the End of Evil
     - v4 fight adds Life Drain, which makes the Exile deal 2x damage and heal itself 10%
-    - Rust killing 9v4 way under recommended stats: NGU Idle T9v4 1.56/0.83
+    - Rust killing 9v4 way under recommended stats: [NGU Idle T9v4 1.56/0.83](https://www.youtube.com/watch?v=sPZl9v8gCTM)
     - Drops: Black Lotus is a very strong wish item, Energy Buster is a very strong hack item

 Once you’ve defeated Boss 300 and killed 9v4 24 times, it’s time to go Sadistic.